Last updated on 3 September 2020

 It can take 1 – 2 weeks before your child can return to school.
 Generally, they can return to school when there is no more blistering and they have recovered from the symptoms.

-How can I soothe the painful symptoms while recovering?
+How can I soothe the painful symptoms of HFMD while recovering?

 Taking sweetened iced drinks or popsicles can help alleviate the pain caused by mouth ulcers and keep hydrated at the same time.
 Painkillers like paracetamol, ibuprofen, etoricoxib or celecoxib are also easily available and safe for use.